cpsxen/cps-xen/README.md

 The CPS-Xen project aims at providing a deterministic, dependable and fault tolerant platform for executing safety-critical applications for monitoring, protection or control of cyber-physical systems (CPS).
 CPS-Xen is based upon the Xen-Hypervisor [1] - a popular open-source Virtual Machine Monitor (VMM).
 CPS-Xen extends Xen by implementing established real-time scheduling algorithms and provides additional features for the execution and monitoring of the safety-critical applications.

-CPS-Xen 1.2 is based upon Xen 4.7.0 version.
+CPS-Xen 1.2 has been updated to Xen 4.7.0 version.

 ### How to install?